 Foreign persons must report U.S. agricultural land holdings

-BAXTER — Trisha McMonagle, Crow Wing-Cass and Aitkin-Itasca County USDA Farm Service Agency executive director, recently issued a news release reminding foreign persons with an interest in agricultural lands in the United States that they are required to report their holdings and any transactions to the U.S. Secretary of Agriculture.
+BAXTER - Trisha McMonagle, Crow Wing-Cass and Aitkin-Itasca County USDA Farm Service Agency (FSA) executive director, reminds foreign persons with an interest in agricultural lands in the United States that they are required to report their holdings and any transactions to the U.S. Secretary of Agriculture.

-“Any foreign person who acquires, transfers or holds any interest, other than a security interest, in agricultural land in the United States is required by law to report the transaction no later than 90 days after the date of the transaction,” McMonagle said.
+"Any foreign person who acquires, transfers or holds any interest, other than a security interest, in agricultural land in the United States is required by law to report the transaction no later than 90 days after the date of the transaction," McMonagle said in a news release.

-“Failure to file a report, filing a late report or filing an inaccurate report can result in a penalty with fines up to 25 percent of the fair market value of the agricultural land,” McMonagle said.
+"Failure to file a report, filing a late report or filing an inaccurate report can result in a penalty with fines up to 25 percent of the fair market value of the agricultural land," said McMonagle.